vrancurel/dmd-test/README.md

 Data modules are supposed to manage the low level blob storage.
-There is no metadata available here such as the file name, parent folder or any other attributes that would be useful, so it is impossible to rattach it whatsoever to a bucket name.
-Please see this interface more as a disk interface where you create a key, store a blob, return a key to it (some blob store would dictate the key to use so it is fine also, just return it).
+There is no metadata available here such as the file name, parent folder or any other attributes that would be useful, so it is impossible to rattach it whatsoever to a bucket name (if you need such info you might consider writing a backend directly in S3/CloudServer: https://github.com/scality/S3/tree/master/lib/data/external).
+Please see this low level blob storage interface more as a disk interface where you create a key, store a blob, return a key to it (some blob store would dictate the key to use so it is fine also, just return it).
 Few other operations are required such as stat